-Expulsion: The exclusion of a student from school for a period of time determined by the district's disciplinary body.
-By state law, expelled students are not permitted to attend a public school in Delaware during the period of expulsion nor to attend any and all regular school programs/activities.
+Expulsion: The exclusion of a student from school on a permanent basis or a period of time determined by the district's disciplinary body.
+By state law, students expelled from any public school are not permitted to attend a public school in Delaware during the period of expulsion.
+Expulsion also denies the student attendance in any and all regular school programs/activities.